jinritv/Predicting-Game-Prize-Money/README.md

 - EDA (Explanatory Data Analysis)
   - Country to Month: How many countries held a tournament in each Month?
   - Tournament count to time for top 20 games in prize money

 ## MAR 2020:
+- EDA continues
+  - Tournament count to time for top 20 games in prize money
+  - Country to Prize Money: How much total prize money each country spent between the data points